Northern Domino (eA)

 But it can for sure take some practice to recognize it.

-Domino modifies whatever base pattern a particular dog can express, depending on its K locus and A locus.
-The particular domino phenotype depends on what a dog would be if it wasn’t domino.
+Domino modifies whatever base pattern a dog has, depending on its K locus and A locus.

 The eA Allele

-The E locus is part of the system that tells pigment cells what type of pigment they should produce (this is called the pigment type switch).
-Different alleles at the E locus influence how much eumelanin will be produced in different base patterns.
+The E locus is part of the system that tells pigment cells what type of pigment they should produce.
+Different alleles at the E locus control how much eumelanin a dog can show in its pattern.

 Domino is a reduced-function mutation that can be described as “partial recessive red”.
-True recessive red fully inhibits eumelanin production, domino can only partially reduces the spread of eumelanin.
+True recessive red fully inhibits eumelanin production, domino can only partially reduce the spread of eumelanin.

-Northern domino (eA) is (incomplete) recessive to melanistic mask (Em) and wild type (E) but (incomplete) dominant to recessive yellow (e).
+Northern domino (eA) is an incomplete recessive to melanistic mask (Em) and wild type (E).
+But dominant to recessive yellow (e).
 Its interaction with other domino alleles (eG, eH) is not yet understood.

 Em > E > eA ? eG ? eH > e

 Any masked or normally pigmented dog could be a carrier of Northern domino (Em/eA, E/eA).
-Some sources tell me that some dogs might show reduced eumelanin (e.g. a just so slightly less pronounced mask in Em/eA puppies next to Em/E siblings) which hints at incomplete dominance.
+Some sources tell me that some carriers might show reduced eumelanin (e.g. a just so slightly less pronounced mask in Em/eA puppies next to Em/E siblings), which hints at incomplete dominance.

-But Northern domino is only expressed in dogs that are eA/eA or eA/e.
-It is possible that eA/e might give an overall lighter pattern compared to eA/eA due to weak incomplete dominance of E locus alleles [1].
+But real Northern domino is only expressed in dogs that are eA/eA or eA/e.
+Being eA/e might give an overall lighter pattern compared to eA/eA due to weak incomplete dominance of E locus alleles [1].

 The effect of Northern domino combined with other domino alleles (eA/eG, eA/eH) is unknown since such pairings are very rare[1].
 But eA is very similar to eG, while eH should cause a stronger effect.

-An eA/- genotype impacts any phenotypes regulated by the K locus and A locus.
+An eA/- genotype impacts any phenotype provided by the K locus and A locus.

 Domino decreases the amount of eumelanin in any pattern.
 It often also turns a dog’s whiskers, hair roots, and undercoat very pale and can create a prominent vertical pink stripe on the nose.

 But Northern domino gives very different phenotypes depending on the actual background it works on.
-Even in affected dogs, its expression varies from very minimal to very obvious.
+Even in affected dogs, its expression varies from very minimal to very extreme phenotypes.

 A locus patterns span a broad range from very yellow to very black patterns and often show some overlap due to incomplete dominance at the A locus.
 This is reflected in their domino versions, e.g. a very light tan point domino can mimic a very dark agouti domino.